Food Service Plan Review

 - Standard Operating Procedures (SOPs)

 - You must complete Standard Operating Procedures for each item that applies to your establishment.
-Use the SOP Template (see page 3) or supply your own equivalent procedures.
+Use the SOP Template or supply your own equivalent procedures.
 SOPs help our staff understand how you will safely handle food.
 SOPs can also be used to help train your employees in safe food handling procedures.

 - Submit your proposed menu.
 Remember to include a Consumer Advisory if you are serving any raw or undercooked meats, seafood or eggs.